Raw Ground MeatShelf Life, Storage, and Spoilage Guide

 1-2 days

-Store raw ground meat in its original packaging or in a sealed container on the lowest shelf of the refrigerator to prevent juices from dripping onto other foods.
-Maintain refrigerator temperature at 40°F (4°C) or below.
+Store raw ground meat in its original packaging or in a clean, shallow container to prevent juices from dripping onto other foods.
+Place on the lowest shelf in the refrigerator, away from ready-to-eat foods.

 Freezer